Siletz: History

-Traditionally, the Siletz were believed to be a Salishan-speaking group; they inhabited an area along the central coast of Oregon near the Siletz River until the middle of the 19th century.
+Traditionally, the Siletz were believed to be a Coast Salishan-speaking group; they inhabited an area along the central coast of Oregon near the Siletz River until the middle of the 19th century.
 The tribe was considered the southernmost group of the larger Coast Salish culture, which was centered near the Strait of Georgia and Puget Sound in what are now British Columbia, Canada, and Washington, United States.

 The Siletz were closely related in language and culture to the Tillamook tribe to their north along the Oregon Coast.
 During or after the Rogue River Wars of 1855–1856, which extended to areas of northern California, members of the tribe were moved by the United States government to the Coast Indian Reservation, later called the Siletz Reservation.

 The Tillamook and peoples of more than 20 other small tribes, including the Tolowa people of northern California, were also removed to the reservation.
 It is located along the Siletz River in the Central Oregon Coast Range, 15 miles northeast of Newport, which is on the coast in Lincoln County.